-The property forms part of an established residential area in the town of Kirriemuir.
+The property forms part of an established residential area within Dundee.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
+There is evidence of adverse moisture readings to an area of ceiling and wall.
+Concealed timbers may be defective.
+Further investigation can be carried out by a firm of Timber and Damp Specialists with a view to having all necessary remedial repair work implemented.
+There is evidence of wood boring insect infestation.
+This can be treated by a timber/specialist contractor.
 The property was generally found to be in fair order having regard to its age and type.
-Whilst some items of typical and ongoing maintenance issues are to be anticipated, alongside there being scope for some modernisation and upgrading, these items may be attended to during the course of routine works.
-The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
-There is evidence of condensation in various locations.
-This may be alleviated by a proper balance of heating and ventilation.
-This should be monitored.
-Further advice can be obtained from a specialist contractor.
-The property may have been altered by the removal of an internal wall to provide the open plan Dining Kitchen.
+Whilst some items of typical and ongoing maintenance issues are to be anticipated, these may be attended to during the course of routine works.
+The property has been altered by the addition of a front extension.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.